Samagra-Development/docs/docs/Functional Specs Samiksha.md

 ***4.1.2 Alternatively, create an ODK XLS form***

-In case you plan to create a data collection form which has multiple logics, expressions, validations and so on, then we would recommend you use the ODK XLS Form method to create this form.
+In case you plan to create a data collection form which has inclusions of multiple form logic, expressions, validations and so on, then we would recommend you use the ODK XLS Form method to create this form.
 XLSForm is a form standard created to help simplify the authoring of forms in Excel.
 To get an overview of XLS Forms view the documentation [here](https://docs.opendatakit.org/xlsform/).

 There are 3 mandatory sheets that need to be created in every excel form and each sheet as certain mandatory columns that need to be created within each sheet.
 The three mandatory sheets along with mandatory columns are as follows: